Adolis García Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Angels pitching staff ranks 13th in the league.
+- The 8.8 strikeouts per nine innings compiled by the Angels pitching staff ranks 12th in MLB.

-- The Angels have the 16th-ranked team ERA among all MLB pitching staffs (4.22).
+- The Angels' 4.24 team ERA ranks 16th across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.